mohitpai/journey-optimizer.en/help/using/building-journeys/read-audience.md

 ## Must-read {#must-read}

-* For journeys using a Read Audience activity, there is a maximum number of journeys that can start at the exact same time.
-Retries will be performed by the system but please avoid having more than five journeys (with Read Audience, scheduled or starting "as soon as possible") starting at the exact same time by spreading them over time, for example 5 to 10 minutes apart.
+* For journeys using a **Read Audience** activity, there is a maximum number of journeys that can start at the exact same time.
+Retries will be performed by the system but avoid having more than five journeys (with **Read Audience**, scheduled or starting "as soon as possible") starting at the exact same time.
+Best practice is to spread them over time, for example 5 to 10 minutes apart.

-* Experience event field groups can not be used in journeys starting with a Read audience, an Audience qualification or a business event activity.
+* Experience event field groups can not be used in journeys starting with a **Read audience** activity, an **[Audience qualification](audience-qualification-events.md)** activity, or a business event activity.

 * As a best practice, we recommend you only use batch audiences in a **Read audience** activity.
 This will provide reliable and consistent count for the audiences used in a journey.
 Read audience is designed for batch use cases.
 If your use case needs real time data please use **[Audience qualification](audience-qualification-events.md)** activity.